wupeka/draft-krecicki-dns-covert/draft-krecicki-dns-covert.md

 only be queried for or contain transient data associated with a particular DNS message.
-This document reserves a range of RR TYPE numbers for Covert-TYPEs - types that are integral part of the zone but cannot be regularly queried for, it does not define any specific Covert-TYPE.
+This document reserves a range of RR TYPE numbers for Covert-TYPEs - types that are integral part of the zone but cannot be normally accessed via a QUERY operation.
+An example usages could be a zone comment that's transferrable with the zone, expiry time for dynamically updated records, or Zone Signing Key for inline signing - this document however does not define any specific Covert RR-TYPEs.

 {mainmatter}